 Faina Stepensky, our Finance Director, was born in Kiev, Ukraine on Yom Kippur.
 She moved to Moscow, Russia after getting married and attended Moscow University.
 She graduated with a Bachelors Degree in English and a Masters Degree in Economics.
 She immigrated with her family to the United States in 1979.
 She worked as the finance director for The Cardiovascular Research Foundation in Washington, D.C before coming to Berman in August of 1999.
 She is a veteran among the Berman senior administrative team members.
 Faina lives in North Potomac, MD with her husband.
 They have 2 wonderful children of whom they are very proud; their son is a physician at Shady Grove Hospital and their daughter is a program director at a day program for adults with disabilities.

-Jennifer Zukerman, ou4r Director of Institutional Advancement, was born and raised in Southeastern Virginia.
+Jennifer Zukerman, our Director of Institutional Advancement, was born and raised in Southeastern Virginia.
 She obtained her BA from George Mason University, after which she spent a year learning at Nishmat in Jerusalem.
 She was working toward a MA in Psychology when she turned her attention to Jewish communal service.
 After moving to Maryland Jennifer worked for the Hillel Center for Jewish Life at the University of Maryland for 3 years and developed a very favorable impression of the Berman Hebrew Academy graduates she met there.
 In 2002, Jennifer joined Berman as the Director of Development, where she filled roles both in development and in marketing/communications.
 In 2014, Jennifer became our first Director of Institutional Advancement, with responsibilities focusing on marketing, communications, admissions, building use, and external affairs.
-She lives with her family in Silver Spring, and she and her husband are proud to have three children currently enrolled at Berman and one who has graduated.
+She lives with her family in Silver Spring, and she and her husband are proud to have one child who is currently enrolled at Berman and three who have graduated.